 With an endless choice of special occasion dresses online and in stores, finding the perfect one for your body type can easily be overwhelming.
 Sydney’s Closet styling experts make the challenge less daunting.
 Just follow their three easy fashion tips before you go shopping.

-This classic and graceful design takes its name from elegant style lines that narrow at the top, taper at the waist and flare gently into an A-shape skirt.
-Remember, A-line evening dresses always flatter every body shape, size, and type.
+This classic, flattering formal dress design takes its name from elegant style lines that narrow at the top, taper at the waist, and flare gently into an A-shape skirt.
+A-line evening dresses always flatter every body.